- My LS

 - Requirements on legal services providers to publish certain information in a specific format on their websites, such as complaints data or error rates

 - Supporting consumers to know what to look for when choosing providers

 - Supporting consumers and legal services providers to use DCTs safely

-Responses to the discussion paper will inform the LSB’s draft policy statement on consumer engagement, which will set expectations of the legal services regulators in relation to market transparency.
+Responses will inform the LSB’s draft policy statement on consumer engagement, which will set expectations of the legal services regulators in relation to market transparency.

 The LSB plans to consult on the statement in summer 2021.